 All hearing aids today use digital signal processing (DSP) technology to amplify desired sounds (such as speech or music) into a person's ear, and filter out the undesirable sounds (such as background noise).
 No hearing aid can do this perfectly.
 However, hearing aid manufacturers are always refining their technology and trying new strategies.
-The flagship products from any manufacturer contain the manufacturer's most recent innovations in digital signal processing, including speed of processing, background noise reduction, wireless connectivity with other products and sound quality.
+The flagship products from any manufacturer contain the manufacturer's most recent innovations in artificial intelligence, digital signal processing, including speed of processing, background noise reduction, wireless connectivity with other products and sound quality.
 The articles below provide an overview of products on the market today from major hearing aid and cochlear implant companies.

-Phonak strives to help people with hearing loss enjoy the delight of hearing and live life without limitations.
 Owned by Swiss-based Sonova Group, Phonak products can be found in more than 100 countries around the world.
 Its United States headquarters is in Warrenville, Illinois.

 Starkey Hearing Technologies is headquartered in Eden Prairie, Minnesota, and has a global presence in more than 18 countries.
-They understand hearing is an important part of connecting with the world.